Skövde's new hiking trail - Killingarundan

 Killingarundan consists of two circular trails, 2 and 5 kilometers long.
 Along the shorter trail, the walk passes through the Fårhagen area, where the limestone quarrying for cement production that took place in the 1950s is clearly visible.
 Today, the site has been restored, nature has re-established itself and grazing animals help to keep the land open and benefit biodiversity.

 The 5-kilometer trail goes around the active quarry and passes Skogslund, a deserted garden in the middle of the forest.
 In the past, there was a small house and land where the animals grazed.
 Lilacs, currant bushes and apple trees still grow here.
 The walk then continues through an enchanted forest of moss-covered rocks before reaching Heidelberg's landscaped pond and then heading out towards the old railway embankment.
 The finish finally joins the short trail (2 km) that runs in the old quarry area.
-There are boards in the area with information about the sites and nature, there is also a barbecue area overlooking the quarry.
+In the area there are boards with information about the sites and nature, there is also a barbecue area overlooking the quarry

 The trails have been developed in cooperation with Heidelberg Materials, formerly Cementa, which is active in the area.